ajwdewit/pyCGMS/README.md

 An example CGMS8 database in SQLite can be found [here].

 Next, a python environment must be created for PyCGMS.
-The environment for PyCGMS is similar to the environment required for PCSE, so please have a look at the detailed instructions there.
+The environment for PyCGMS is similar to the environment required for [PCSE], so please have a look at the detailed instructions there.
 After installing PCSE into the environment PyCGMS can be installed with:

     pip install pycgms